isaactpetersen/Principles-Psychological-Assessment/Chapter-Abstracts.md

 Well-designed CATs show equivalent reliability and validity to their full-scale counterparts.
 By contrast, many short forms are not as accurate as their full-scale counterparts.

-# Chapter 22: Behavioral Assessment
+# Chapter 22 Abstract "Behavioral Assessment":

 Examples of behavioral assessment include naturalistic behavioral observation, analogue (structured) observation, self-monitoring/diary, behavior ratings (e.g., informant report), and self-report.
 A gold standard for naturalistic observations is to observe people in their natural context across more than one day, time, situation, and context with more than one rater to get a more robust sampling of the person's behavior.